 - 3 My Tips

 If you read my last post, you’ll know that I got into Tokyo late, and got on the wrong train.
-Even before before my trip I remember looking at a map of Tokyo’s public transit, and having a slight panic attack.
+Even before my trip, I remembered looking at a map of Tokyo’s public transit and having a slight panic attack.
 My plan of action was to let future Alouise deal with figuring out how to navigate Tokyo’s public transit.
 That was a bad decision.